Want to help your teen become more present, reduce stress, and relax more? Mindfulness could be the answer.

 How do you talk to a teenager that doesn’t want to talk?

-If your teen is difficult to talk to at times, remember first that this is usually just a phase.
-Second, when you are able to talk to your teen (even if it’s just for a few minutes), be a listener.
+If your teen is challenging to talk to at times, remember that this is usually just a phase.
+Second, be a listener when you can talk to your teen (even if it’s just for a few minutes).
 Resist the urge to jump in with advice at every turn.
 Additionally, go with the flow of the conversation.
 If your teen laughs or smiles, laugh and smile with them.
-If they ask for help, then by all means offer your advice.
-If not, just being a good listener can be amazing for them and your relationship.
+If they ask for help, then, by all means, offer your advice.
+If not, just being a good listener can benefit them and your relationship.

 The Miracle of Mindfulness Could Change Your Teen’s Life

 Teenagers deserve to enjoy their youthful years.
-This period should be one of learning, growing, exploring, and being creative.
+This period should be learning, growing, exploring, and being creative.
 Stress and anxiety should be reduced as much as possible.

 If you are a teen who is struggling with stress or anxiety or if you have a teen in this situation, Anahana’s Unwind Your Mind streaming service can help.

 With this short introduction to breathing exercises, gentle movements, and simple visualization techniques, you’ll feel better in just 25 minutes.
-All you need is a quiet place to go for 25 minutes and your phone or computer.
+You need a quiet place to go for 25 minutes and your phone or computer.